stevana/stateful-pbt-with-fakes/README.md

 reimplementations in other languages.

-In this post I'd like to survey the most popular property-based testing implementations and compare them with what used to be the state-of-the-art 15 years ago (2009).
+In this post I'd like to survey the most popular property-based testing implementations and compare them with what used to be the state-of-the-art fifteen years ago (2009).
 As the title already gives away, most of the libraries do not offer their users the most advanced property-based testing features.
 In order to best explain what's missing and why I think we ended up in this situation, let me start by telling the brief history of property-based testing.

 ## The history of property-based testing